hdlldh/nlp_spec/README.md

 **Week 1: [Auto-correct using Minimum Edit Distance](2_probabilistic_models/Week_1/assignment/C2_W1_Assignment.ipynb)**

 - Create a simple auto-correct algorithm using minimum edit distance and dynamic programming
+- Labs:
+	- Building the vocabulary
+	- Candidates from edits

 **Week 2: [Part-of-Speech (POS) Tagging](2_probabilistic_models/Week_2/assignment/C2_W2_Assignment.ipynb)**

 - Apply the Viterbi algorithm for POS tagging, which is important for computational linguistics
+- Labs:
+	- Working with text files
+	- Working with tags and Numpy

 **Week 3: [N-gram Language Models](2_probabilistic_models/Week_3/assignment/C2_W3_Assignment.ipynb)**

 - Write a better auto-complete algorithm using an N-gram model (similar models are used for translation, determining the author of a text, and speech recognition)
+- Labs:
+	- Corpus preprocessing for N-grams
+	- Building the language model
+	- Language model generalization

 **Week 4: [Word2Vec and Stochastic Gradient Descent](2_probabilistic_models/Week_4/assignment/C2_W4_Assignment.ipynb)**

 - Write your own Word2Vec model that uses a neural network to compute word embeddings using a continuous bag-of-words model
+- Labs:
+	- Data Preparation
+	- Intro to CBOW model
+	- Training the CBOW model
+	- Word Embeddings
+	- Word Embeddings step by step

 ## Course 3: Sequence Models in NLP